 Below are exports from Namibia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Namibia’s goods trail Namibian importer spending on foreign products.

-Namibia has highly negative net exports and therefore deep international trade deficits under the mineral fuels including oil category, notably for refined petroleum oils and, to a lesser extent, petroleum gases.
+Namibia has highly negative net exports and therefore deep international trade deficits under the energy-related product category titled mineral fuels including oil.

 Namibian Export Companies